11 sept. 2023ANTI-DOPING Strasbourg, France 7-8 September 2023

 31 mai 2023

 The Council of Europe launches the Social Science Research (SSR) Collaboration Platform website and publishes results of Stakeholder Survey regarding SSR in sport integrityANTI-DOPING CONVENTION Strasbourg, France 31 May 2023

 The Council of Europe, in co-operation with the World Anti-Doping Agency (WADA), is pleased to...

 28 avr.
 2023ANTI-DOPING Strasbourg, France 27-28 April 2023

 More than 80 European experts met for two days to discuss the reinforcement of the fight against...

 The Anti-Doping Convention: an instrument of international co-operation

 Doping is a hindrance to sports ethics and a threat to the health of athletes.
 Historically, doping is the first of the Council of Europe's concerns in sport.
 As early as 1967 the Committee of Ministers produced the first international legal instrument on this matter.
 Since then, the Organisation has continued to strengthen its commitment to eliminating doping from sport.
-The Anti-Doping Convention was adopted in 1989 and is followed by an additional protocol (2002).
+The Anti-Doping Convention was adopted in 1989.
+It was followed by an additional protocol in 2002.